pbek/QOwnNotes/docs/content/getting-started/concept.md

 - Use [**Nextcloud Notes**](https://github.com/nextcloud/notes) to edit your notes in the **web**.
 - To access your Nextcloud / ownCloud notes from your **mobile device** you may want to get one of these apps
     - [Nextcloud Notes for Android](https://play.google.com/store/apps/details?id=it.niedermann.owncloud.notes) (3rd party)
+        - On Android you could also use any sync-tool like *Synchronize Ultimate* or *FolderSync* to sync your note files and use software like *neutriNotes* to edit your notes.
     - [CloudNotes for iOS](https://itunes.apple.com/de/app/cloudnotes-owncloud-notes/id813973264?mt=8) (3rd party)
-    - On Android you could also use any sync-tool like *Synchronize Ultimate* or *FolderSync* to sync your note files and use software like *neutriNotes* to edit your notes.
-    - On iOS you can alsu use [Notebooks]https://itunes.apple.com/us/app/notebooks-write-and-organize/id780438662)  and sync your notes via WebDAV.
+        - On iOS you can also use [Notebooks]https://itunes.apple.com/us/app/notebooks-write-and-organize/id780438662) and sync your notes via WebDAV.